ildella/ildella.net/source/_drafts/bitwarden-part1-password.md

 In December 2018 I removed all my passwords from Firefox builtin manager and started using [Bitwarden](https://bitwarden.com/).

 Bitwarden is a password manager like LastPass and others.
-It offerst the usual browsers extensions and an enterprise plan, plus:
+It offers the usual browsers extensions and an enterprise plan, plus:

   * is Open Source
   * has a command line interface